Risk Management

 |

-| Opportunities | Threats | Failure to embrace diversity in the workplace could lead to difficulties in retaining and recruiting employees, an inability to attract diverse workers, and a loss of competitiveness due to slow and insufficient responses in times of volatility, uncertainty, complexity and ambiguity.
-Conversely, fully embracing diversity could revitalize business activities, stimulate future-oriented innovations, and contribute to operational resilience. | |
+| Opportunities | Threats | Diversity and inclusion in the workplace: Inadequate diversity and inclusion could lead to difficulties in retaining and recruiting employees, an inability to attract diverse talent, and a loss of competitiveness due to slow and insufficient responses in times of volatility, uncertainty, complexity, and ambiguity (VUCA).
+Conversely, effective diversity and inclusion could revitalize business activities, stimulate future-oriented innovation, and contribute to business resilience. |

 Compliance